What is a Buffered ETF?

 Use a Buffer ETF Instead of Cash

-Do you have a lot of cash laying around?
-If you don’t mind losing some if there is a significant downturn in the market but want more than money market returns (which are zero-point nothing right now), you might put some of your cash into a buffered ETF.
+Do you have a lot of cash lying around?
+If you don’t mind losing some if the market experiences a significant downturn but want more than money market returns (which are zero-point nothing right now), you might put some of your cash into a buffered ETF.

-The behavioral misstep we are attempting to correct here: folks have way too much cash money and just cannot get invested.
-With a Buffered ETF, at least you have an upside instead of staying in cash!
+We are attempting to correct a behavioral misstep: folks have too much cash and cannot get invested.
+With a Buffered ETF, you have an upside instead of staying in cash!

 The risk of using this strategy is that you still sell once you are below the buffer, so you can still be a big loser with this strategy.